- About Us

 Procedures involving sutures may be under the skin and dissolve OR if in the skin, should be removed about 14 days following the surgery.
 The time it takes for dissolvable or absorbable stitches to disappear can vary.

 8. Is it a good idea to let my pet have at least one litter?

 No, there is no advantage to letting your pet have one litter and doing so will pose certain risks to your pet.
 However there are plenty of advantages to having you pet spayed or neutered.
 These advantages include decreasing the chances of breast tumors later in life, decreasing the chance of cystic ovaries and uterine infections later in life, decreasing the desire to roam the neighborhood, decreasing the incidence of testicular cancer and prostate disease later in life, helping prevent spraying and marking, and also decreases the surplus of unwanted puppies and kittens.

 9. Do you board pets?

 Yes, we do boarding for our clients.
 We have boarding space for both dogs and cats.
-We also can board other small animals, but you will be required to bring your own cage and food for your pet.
+We also can board other small animals with special arrangements made for them.

 10. What are your kennels like?

-Our kennels are all indoor.
-The dogs are walked 3 times daily while they are boarding.
+Our kennels are all indoor, and include large runs and smaller compartments for smaller pets.
+The dogs are walked and allowed supervised exercise 3 times daily in our four outdoor play yards while they are boarding.
 The cat boarders are housed in a separate area away from the dogs.
-Blankets and food are provided for our boarders, but you are always welcome to bring your own.
+Blankets, beds and food are provided for our boarders, but you are always welcome to bring your own.